-To demonstrate the shortterm benefits of better accessibility and connectivity and to underline the added value of the strategic infrastructure investment, practical steps towards more sustainable freight transport will be taken through pilot activities.
-These are aimed the following issues:
+To demonstrate the short term benefits of better accessibility and connectivity and to underline the added value of the strategic infrastructure investment, practical steps towards more sustainable freight transport have also been taken within the CORCAP project through pilot actions.
+Through them, the project partners have tested innovative approaches for new intermodal services, investigated attractive multimodal logistics locations and found solutions for the better connection of inland ports along the TEN-T corridor Orient/East-Med.

 The fourth partner meeting took place on 3-4 September in Brno.
 Unfortunately, due to restrictions related to the covid pandemic, some partners were unable to attend the meeting in person so they participated online.
 The project progress and relevant topics regarding the partners pilot actions have been discussed.